tonyx/Sharpino/Sharpino.Sample.2/README.md

  Not yet.
  3) Is Apache Kafka integration included in this example?
  No.
- 4) Is EventStoreDb integration included in this example?
- Not yet (it will show the "undo" feature of commands to do rollback commands on multiple streams of events).

  ## Problem 2
  There is an invariant rule that says that no booking can end up leaving the only middle seat free in a row.